weewx/weewx/docs_src/custom/cheetah.md

 # The Cheetah generator

-This section gives an overview of the Cheetah generator.
-For details about each of its various options, see the section [_[CheetahGenerator]_](../options_ref#CheetahGenerator) in [_Reference: report options_](../options_ref).

 File generation is done using the [Cheetah](https://cheetahtemplate.org/) templating engine, which processes a _template_, replacing any symbolic _tags_, then produces an output file.
 Typically, it runs after each new archive record (usually about every five minutes), but it can also run on demand using the utility `wee_reports`.

 The Cheetah engine is very powerful, essentially letting you have the full semantics of Python available in your templates.
 As this would make the templates incomprehensible to anyone but a Python programmer, WeeWX adopts a very small subset of its power.

-The Cheetah generator is controlled by the section  [_[CheetahGenerator]_](../options_ref#CheetahGenerator).
+The Cheetah generator is controlled by the configuration options in the reference [_[CheetahGenerator]_](../../reference/skin-options/cheetahgenerator).

+These options are specified in the `[CheetahGenerator]` section of a skin configuration file.
 Let's take a look at how this works.

 ## Which files get processed?